K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 - Click “OK” button

 ![ruby03]
-- Click “I accept the License” and “Next” button after
+- Click the “I accept the License” and “Next” button after

 ![ruby04]
-- Select “Add Ruby executables to your PATH” and click “Install” button
+- Select “Add Ruby executables to your PATH” and click the “Install” button

 ![ruby05]
-- Click “Finish” button and complete Ruby installation.
+- Click the “Finish” button and complete the Ruby installation.

 3)	DEVELOPMENT KIT Installation
 - Double-click DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe and execute installation.
 ![ruby06]
 ![ruby07]
-- Specify the folder to install and click the "Extract" button..
+- Specify the folder to install and click the "Extract" button.
 - Run the CMD window in Windows to the DevKit installation folder.

 >ruby dk.rb init